wpfleger96/Calculator/README.md

 ## Submission Instructions

+In addition to submitting using the <code>submit</code> command below, you will also need to push your final changes to your GitHub repository.

 You will still be submitting your project via <code>nike</code>.
 Make sure your work is on <code>nike.cs.uga.edu</code> in a directory called
-<code>LastName-FirstName-p2</code>, and, from within the parent directory,
+<code>LastName-LastName-p3</code>, and, from within the parent directory,
 execute the following command:

     $ submit LastName_FirstName-p2 cs1302a